 Good luck in spreading the word re the delusion of cheap money and reckless spending.

-Steve Baker is the Conservative candidate for Wycombe.
-When Parliament is dissolved for the general election, there are no MPs.
+Steve Baker is the Conservative MP for Wycombe.

 Steve was first elected to Parliament in 2010.
 He was previously an RAF engineer officer then a consulting software engineer.
 Find out more...

 Steve holds regular surgeries in High Wycombe.
 If you would like an appointment, please contact me.

 This website is paid for by Steven Baker and administered privately.
 Views expressed are those of the indicated author, except where attributed to the authors of comments.

 Steven Baker is not responsible for content on linked sites.